mohit2494/YelpCamp/readme.md

 # YelpCamp
 ----
-A RESTful node web app which shows information about latest web camps across several locations.
+A RESTful node web app which shows information about camping grounds across several locations.
+A user can create his profile, register for camps and comment on camp information.

 ### steps of building the web application
 ----